tanushaggarwal/DataVoid/TESTING_GUIDE.md

-# Testing PrivacyBlitz on macOS
+# Testing DataVoid on macOS

 ## Quick Start - Load Extension in Chrome